-11 The only part of the Record of Decisions that can be discussed is their accuracy.
+&lt;sup>12 The only part of the Record of Decisions that can be discussed is their accuracy.
 Once approved the Chairman will sign them as a correct record.

-12 Any resolution of Council referred to Cabinet for consideration will be considered, at latest, at the next scheduled meeting of the Cabinet.
+&lt;sup>13 Any resolution of Council referred to Cabinet for consideration will be considered, at latest, at the next scheduled meeting of the Cabinet.

-13 These may be limited by the Proper Officer depending upon the business to be transacted at the meeting.
+&lt;sup>14 These may be limited by the Proper Officer depending upon the business to be transacted at the meeting.